A mobile-first online booking experience tailored for convenience and ease of use

 Affinity map

-I gathered all my findings from the usability testing into an affinity map.
-This allowed me to find patterns and pain points which lead to several insights and design recommendations.
+I compiled all my findings from the usability testing into an affinity map.
+This helped me identify patterns and pain points, leading to several insights and design recommendations.

 High-fidelity prototype